Immunotherapy for Lung Cancer

 Immunotherapy for lung cancer improves the way the immune system works to kill malignant (cancerous) cells and tumors.

-Lung cancer immunotherapy treats both types of lung cancer, including non-small cell lung cancer (NSCLC) and small cell lung cancer (SCLC).
-Further, the American Cancer Society (ACS) notes that patients at any stage of lung cancer may be able to get immunotherapy treatments.
+• The American Cancer Society (ACS) notes that patients at any stage of lung cancer may benefit from immunotherapy treatments.

-Learn more about immunotherapy for lung cancer and affording this treatment with a Free Lung Cancer Guide.
+Learn more about immunotherapy for lung cancer and how to afford this treatment with our Free Lung Cancer Guide.

 Get Our Free Lung Cancer Guide